Secrets ManagerDeveloper Tools

 Secrets Manager CLI

 The Secrets Manager command-line interface (CLI) is a powerful tool for retrieving and injecting your secrets.
-The Secrets Manager CLI can be used organize your vault with create, delete, edit, and list your secrets and projects.
+The Secrets Manager CLI can be used to organize your vault with create, delete, edit, and list your secrets and projects.
+The Secrets Manager CLI has two run options:

 The Secrets Manager CLI is self-documented.
 From the command line, learn more about the available commands using: